 Students and faculty in astronomy seek answers to fundamental questions about the nature of matter and the nature of the universe, and the advancement of space science.

-Colgate does not offer any summer courses, though many students remain on campus throughout the summer to conduct high-level research with faculty members
+Colgate does not offer any summer courses, but many students remain on campus throughout the summer to conduct high-level research with faculty members.

 If you are interested in supplementing your course of study at Colgate with courses taken over the summer, it is possible to do so with courses at other institutions, subject to some very strict guidelines and requirements.
-The quality of instruction in summer courses at other institutions can vary tremendously: to grant Colgate credit, we must be sure that the summer course is equivalent to the corresponding Colgate course in content, workload and standards of achievement.
+The quality of instruction in summer courses at other institutions can vary tremendously: To grant Colgate credit, we must be sure that the summer course is equivalent to the corresponding Colgate course in content, workload and standards of achievement.

 - In order for the student to receive credit for a course plus a lab (1.0 + 0.25 credits), the course must meet for a minimum of 5 weeks and 40 classroom hours, and the lab must meet at least 10 times, for at least 3 hours per meeting.